psyao/filament-icon-picker/README.md

 ## Changelog

-Please see [CHANGELOG](CHANGELOG.md) for more information on what has changed recently.
+See [CHANGELOG](CHANGELOG.md) for recent changes.

 ## Contributing

-Please see [CONTRIBUTING](.github/CONTRIBUTING.md) for details.
+See [CONTRIBUTING](.github/CONTRIBUTING.md) for contribution guidelines.

 ## Security Vulnerabilities

-Please review [our security policy](../../security/policy) on how to report security vulnerabilities.
+Please review [our security policy](../../security/policy) for reporting vulnerabilities.

 ## Credits